Sup norms of newforms on $GL_2$ with highly ramified central character

 \begin{lemma} Let $\pi$ be a generic irreducible admissible unitarizable representation of $G$ with exponent of conductor $a(\pi)=n>1$.
 Assume $a(\omega_\pi)=a(\pi)$.
 Then there exists $\nu_1 \in \o^\*$ such that for all $m \in \Z$ and for $0\le \ell \le \frac{n}2$, we have

-and if $0 < \ell < n$ and $m+\ell \neq -n$ then $W_\pi(g_{m,\ell,\nu})=0$. \end{lemma} \begin{proof} This follows from Lemma~3.4 and proof of Lemma~5.8 in~\cite{TAMS}. \end{proof} In particular, one sees that in this case the local Whittaker newform is essentially supported on a arithmetic progressions.
+and if $0 < \ell < n$ and $m+\ell \neq -n$ then $W_\pi(g_{m,\ell,\nu})=0$. \end{lemma} \begin{proof} This follows from Lemma~3.4 and proof of Lemma~5.8 in~\cite{TAMS}. \end{proof} In particular, one sees that in this case the local Whittaker newform is essentially supported on { an} arithmetic progressions.
 The case $1\le a_2 < \frac{n}{2} < a_1$ is a bit more complicated, but one may obtain a result similar in flavour. { Work of Assing~\cite{thesis} gives precise bounds for the local newform, however these local bounds are slightly weaker than what we need for our global application.
 Consequently, we only give here statements regarding the support of the local newform, and we shall rely on strong bounds for the $L^2$ mass~\cite{hybrid}.}